thehui87/Learning-Godot/class_object.md

   * void  **`connect`**  **(** [String](class_string) signal, [Object](class_object) target, [String](class_string) method, [Array](class_array) binds=Array(), [int](class_int) flags=0  **)**

 Connect a signal to a method at a target (member function).
 Binds are optional and are passed as extra arguments to the call.
 Flags specify optional deferred or one shot connections, see enum CONNECT_*.
                         A signal can only be connected once to a method, and it will throw an error if already connected.
-If you want to avoid this, use [[#is_connected|is_connected]] to check.
+If you want to avoid this, use [`is_connected`](#is_connected) to check.

 #### <a name="disconnect">disconnect</a>
   * void  **`disconnect`**  **(** [String](class_string) signal, [Object](class_object) target, [String](class_string) method  **)**